 Stephen Van Eeden is a Fashion designer who grew up in Kathu, a small town situated in the heart of the Northern Cape, bordering the enigmatic Kalahari.

 His career objective from early childhood was to become a dentist, but as the years progressed fashion as a vocation resonated with him and this elicited a creative spark of realization that fashioning a woman in luxurious fabrics and effortless styling her in a manner reminiscent of a mythical deity would leave both designer and muse with a contented smile.

-Shortly after graduation, he was appointed as a designer, product developer, and PR -liaison at the Cape Town based accessory leather craft company, Cape Cobra, which specializes in the design and manufacture of exquisite exotic leather goods for local and international clientele.
+Shortly after graduation, he was appointed as a designer, product developer, and PR -liaison at the Cape Town-based accessory leathercraft company, Cape Cobra, which specializes in the design and manufacture of exquisite exotic leather goods for a local and international clientele.
 Within this well, established luxury company a stable platform unveiled for this young designer.

-Stephen kept his passion for bespoke couture alive after-hours, by creating gorgeous gowns collection for his private clients, mostly brides, and frequently participated as a young designer at fashion events and design competitions.
+Stephen kept his passion for bespoke couture alive after-hours, by creating gorgeous gowns collection for his private clients, most brides, and frequently participated as a young designer at fashion events and design competitions.

 A chance meeting in 2010 with Teresa Joubert, a close friend, and fellow designer culminated in a 2-year business partnership and the founding of the Gelieft Brand – mainly specializing in bridal wear.
 As a formidable design duo, they were dedicated to perfection and the achievement of the highest aesthetic ideal in their elegant creations.
 At the beginning of 2012, Stephen relocated to the Southern Suburbs of Cape Town and joined the eminent house of couture and pret-a-porter, Rosenwerth – one of the most acclaimed names in the South African fashion industry.